 Games are fun!
 They are fun to build and fun to play.
 They can be an exciting conduit to learning new programming languages or new programming techniques.
 Here are a few of the games I've built over the course learning to program and just for fun that have allowed me to learn interesting new concepts, and have a good time doing it.

+Possibly my favorite game I've built to date has been Twisted Towers!
 I wrote this game as my final project for Harvard's course, CS50, and I'd call it my first program written completely independently.
 It helped me get a sense of how to transition to object-oriented programming, as opposed to the procedural programming I'd learned up to that point.
 Twisted Towers is a tower defense style game that I wrote with Python's Pygame library.

-This was the first game and one of the first programs I ever wrote.
+Moth Hunt was the first game and one of the first programs I ever wrote.
 It's written in Scratch, a learner programming language created by MIT.
 If you have someone interested in programming, I highly recommend pointing them to this language as a first try.
 It was a fun experience that got me excited to learn more programming with more useful languages.